 The University of Adelaide provides a stimulating environment for research.
 We encourage early career scientists who wish to join us to progress their research career, to apply for a Discovery Early Career Researcher Award (DECRA).

-We're looking for researchers who aspire join our scientific disciplines and help us make history.
-We offer a competitive package to support you establish your research and teaching career with us.
+We're looking for early career researchers who aspire join our scientific disciplines and help us make history.
+We offer a competitive package to support you in establishing your research career with us.

 What is a DECRA?

 An Australian Research Council (ARC) Discovery Early Career Researcher Award (DECRA) supports new early career research projects.

 It is the flagship fellowship scheme for early career researchers (ECRs) and is a prestigious accolade to advance your research and build your career pathway.

 The award is the Australian equivalent of the various international postdoctoral fellowships, such as the Marie Curie Fellowship; the Ernest Rutherford Fellowship (STFC); or the Life Sciences Research Foundation Fellowship.